UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 	Advanced Options -> A8 GL Driver -> G2 GL (Fake KMS)

 That should enable KMS.
-If you are using a minimal build, you may be prompted to download some updates before this option becomes.
+If you are using a minimal build, you may be prompted to download some updates before this option becomes available.
 If asked, do so.

 That is all we need to configure in `raspi-config`